edespino/cloudberry-site/docs/sys-admin/enable-coordinator-mirroring.md

 :::note

-If you follow the steps described in the [Prepare to Deploy](https://cloudberrydb.org/docs/cbdb-op-prepare-to-deploy) and [Deploy Cloudberry Database Manually Using RPM Package](https://cloudberrydb.org/docs/cbdb-op-deploy-guide) topics to deploy the cluster, a host for the standby coordinator ( `cbdb-standbycoordinator`) is already configured in the cluster.
+If you follow the steps described in the [Prepare to Deploy](https://cloudberry.apache.org/docs/cbdb-op-prepare-to-deploy) and [Deploy Apache Cloudberry Manually Using RPM Package](https://cloudberry.apache.org/docs/cbdb-op-deploy-guide) topics to deploy the cluster, a host for the standby coordinator ( `cbdb-standbycoordinator`) is already configured in the cluster.

 :::